solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 ### Platform issues

 - On occasion, Azure experiences outages.
-Use [Azure Service Health](https://azure.microsoft.com/features/service-health/) to determine if an Azure outage impacts PostgreSQL workloads in a region or datacenter.
+Use [Azure Service Health](https://azure.microsoft.com/features/service-health/) to determine if an Azure outage impacts PostgreSQL workloads in a region or data center.

 - Azure's periodic updates can impact the availability of applications.
 Flexible Server allows administrators [to set custom maintenance schedules.](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-maintenance)